saarah-g/saarah-g.github.io/_projects/2019-12-13-baxter-chx.md

 ## Project Overview

-For this project, we built a ROS (Robot Operating System) Melodic package that allows a Baxter robot to play modern checkers (this means that possible jumps must be taken)!
+For this project, my team built a ROS (Robot Operating System) Melodic package that allows a Baxter robot to play modern checkers (this means that possible jumps must be taken)!
 The package gives you the choice to play using our custom AI move generator, or against a human-operated Baxter robot.
 View it on [GitHub](https://github.com/moribots/final-project-checkers)!

 Here's a 6x sped-up video showing a full AI-operated game (minus kings)!